JKomoroski/HugoBlogSource/content/blog/markdown-setup.md

 `2018-03-03T15:57:18-0700`

 This does not work with hugo because it is not completely ISO 8601 compliant as the timezone offset should be colon delimited between the hour and minute offset.
+Your output may vary depending on the implementation of `strftime()` on your system.
+I found on my Linux system that the shell command `date +%FT%T%:z` works, so calling this from Nvim with proper escapes suits me: `r!date "+\%FT\%T\%:z"` .

-Your output will vary depeinding on the implimentation of strftime() on your system.
-My system is using a BSD implimentation with the following gem in the man page:
+My system is using a BSD `strftime()` implementation with the had the following gem in the man page:
 ```
 BUGS
      There is no conversion specification for the phase of the moon.